ninrod/dotfiles/README.md

 * install [fzf][fzf_link]
 * install a [powerline patched font][powerline_fonts] on your OS and configure your terminal to use said font.
 * configure your terminal to use the [solarized dark theme][solarized_link]
-* git clone this repo: ``
-* change the user info inside the .gitconfig file within the repo.
-* run the zsh script `.links.zsh`.
-Like so:
+* git clone this repo, change the user info inside the .gitconfig file within the repo and run the zsh script `.links.zsh` like so:

 ```sh
 git clone https://github.com/ninrod/unix-shell-config.git ~/.unix-shell-config